The equifibered approach to $\infty$-properads: Infinity -Properads as L -Segal spaces

 A vertex $v \in A_{j,j+1} \subseteq V(\Gamma_A)$ has incoming and outgoing edges given by

-The evident map $E(\Gamma_A) \to \{0,\dots,n\}$ defines a ``leveling'' on $\Gamma_A$.
-Inert maps in $\bfL^\op$ correspond to passing to a level subgraph, whereas active maps correspond to level edge collapses.
+The evident map $E(\Gamma_A) \to \{0,\dots,n\}$ defines a ``levelling'' on $\Gamma_A$.
+Inert maps in $\L$ correspond to passing to level subgraphs, whereas active maps correspond to level edge collapses.
 (If one edge is collapsed, then all edges of the same level have to be collapsed as well.)

-Since objects in $\bfG^\op$ are connected graphs, to relate it to $\bfL^\op$ we will first have to restrict our attention to the ``connected'' objects. \begin{defn} We say that $([n],A) \in \bfL^\op$ is \hldef{connected} if $A_{n,n} =\ast$.
+Since objects in $\bfG^\op$ are connected graphs, to relate it to $\L$ we will first have to restrict our attention to the ``connected'' objects. \begin{defn} We say that $([n],A) \in \L$ is \hldef{connected} if $A_{n,n} \cong 1_+$.
 Note that this is equivalent to requiring that $\Gamma_A$ be a connected graph.
-We write $\hldef{\bfL^\op_c} \subseteq \bfL^\op$ for the full subcategory spanned by connected objects. \end{defn}
+We write $\hldef{\Lc} \subseteq \L$ for the full subcategory spanned by connected objects. \end{defn}

-The pattern structure on $\bfL^\op$ canonically restricts to a pattern structure on $\bfL^\op_c$.\footnote{In fact, $\bfL^\op_c \subseteq \bfL^\op$ is an example of an \textit{algebraic subpattern} in the sense of \cite[Definition 2.30]{Shaul-arity}.} In the language of \cite{CH22} the objects of $\bfL^\op_c$ are connected level graphs and forgetting the leveling defines a morphism of algebraic patterns $\tau \colon \bfL^\op_c \to \bfG^\op$ .
+The pattern structure on $\L$ canonically restricts to a pattern structure on $\Lc$.\footnote{In fact, $\Lc \subseteq \L$ is an example of an \textit{algebraic subpattern} in the sense of \cite[Definition 2.30]{Shaul-arity}.} In the language of \cite{CH22} the objects of $\Lc$ are connected level graphs and forgetting the levelling defines a morphism of algebraic patterns $\tau \colon \Lc \to \bfG^\op$.

-\begin{thm}[{\cite{CH22}}] The span of algebraic patterns $\bfL^\op \overset{j}{\hookleftarrow} \bfL_c^\op \xrightarrow{\tau} \bfG^\op$ gives rise to equivalences
+\begin{thm}[{\cite{CH22}}] The span of algebraic patterns $\L \overset{j}{\hookleftarrow} \Lc \xrightarrow{\tau} \bfG^\op$ gives rise to equivalences

 Moreover, these equivalences respect the notion of completeness. \end{thm}